Hugius/FabiEngine3D/doc/AUDIO.md

-# Audio
+# Sound

 ## 1. General

-- There are 2 types of audio: music (2D) and sound (2D & 3D)
+- There are 2 types of audio: sound2D & sound3D.
-- Musics play automatically (and randomly) from a playlist
-- Only 1 music can be playing at a time
-- Sounds play only when you start it
+- Sounds play on unique sound channels.
-- Multiple sounds can be playing at the same time
+- Multiple sounds can be playing at the same time.

-- **Audio Channels**: the amount of allocated audio channels
+- **Sound Channels**: the amount of allocated audio channels
   - Type: `integer`
   - Constraints: between `64` and `512`

-## 2. Music Properties
+## 2. Sound2D Properties

-- **Audio Path**: the path of the audio file
-  - Type: `string`
-  - Constraints: none

-## 3. Sound 2D Properties

 - **ID**: the identifier of the sound
   - Type: `string`